 - Make sure that your page domain is connected to HubSpot for publishing.
+Learn more about how domains work in HubSpot.

 - Identify the topic you're writing about in terms of your broader content strategy.
 By strategically organizing and cross-linking your content, you'll rank higher in search engines for your hyperlinked keywords.
 Learn more about how to optimize your page.